DioExtreme/Tunetoon/README.md

+## Tunetoon

+Tunetoon is an alternative multi toon launcher for Toontown Rewritten and Corporate Clash.

 <img src="https://i.imgur.com/bt1jqpr.png" width = 500>

 It is **preferred** that the games be installed with their official setups prior to using this.